We Have Never Been Sophisticated: Dewar on Symmetry, Reduction, and Sophistication

-We will presently argue that there is no clear, general account of what internal sophistication amounts to, in Dewar's paper or elsewhere.
-But to see the rough idea, consider how Dewar treats sophistication for the handedness theory.
+We will presently argue that there is no clear, general account of what internal sophistication amounts to.\footnote{As we noted in footnote \ref{fn:otherPeople}, other attempts to make ``internal sophistication'' precise have appeared since Dewar's paper.
+But as we discuss in footnote \ref{fn:relativity} below, they are either subject to the same criticisms we make here, or else they change the subject.} But to see the rough idea, consider how Dewar treats sophistication for the handedness theory.
 There, he proposes to modify the semantics of first-order logic in order to make models isomorphic if they differ only with respect to which congruence class is called ``left'' and which ``right''.
 He introduces a new kind of structure, apparently bespoke to the handedness theory, called a ``de-handed picture''.
 A de-handed picture $m$ consists of a set $|m|$, representing the domain of the picture; a two-element set $\chi^m$; and a function $\epsilon^m:\chi^m\rightarrow \mathcal{P}(|m|)$, satisfying $\bigcup\epsilon^m[\chi^m]=|m|$ and $\bigcap\epsilon^m[\chi^m]=\emptyset$.\footnote{ Dewar does not mention these requirements, but they are needed to satisfy the axioms.} De-handed pictures come with a new notion of homomorphism $h:m\rightarrow n$, consisting of a pair of maps $h=(h_1:|m|\rightarrow |n|,h_2:\chi^m\rightarrow\chi^n)$, such that for any $\star\in\chi^m$, $h_1[\epsilon^m(\star)]=\epsilon^n(h_2(\star))$.
 An isomorphism is an invertible homomorphism (whose inverse is also a homomorphism).
 This implements the idea that isomorphisms of de-handed pictures must preserve congruence classes, but need not preserve whether those classes are the extension of $L$ or of $R$.
 Dewar goes on to describe a sense in which de-handed pictures can provide a semantics for precisely the ``symmetry-invariant'' assertions of the handedness theory.
 The end result is a class of mathematical objects -- in some extended sense, ``models'' of the handedness theory -- along with a class of homomorphisms and isomorphisms relating them.\footnote{ Dewar emphasizes that this process results in a theory categorically equivalent to the externally reduced one, though subsequent authors do not appear to take that to be a necessary feature of internal sophistication and so we do not dwell on it.} One does this without introducing a new axiomatization for the theory, but rather by changing something about how the theory is ``interpreted''.

 So much for the motivating examples from first-order logic.
 We will now turn to classical field theories.
 As we will see, the analogies are not perfect, and ``sophistication'' will prove to be an unfortunate choice of terminology.